dsonbaker/email2whatsapp/README.md

     ```
     email2whatsapp -email target@gmail.com
     ```
-- Search for numbers with WhatsApp (the users.csv file should have been imported into Google Contacts).
+- Search for numbers with WhatsApp.
-    > Manually check after about 10 minutes if the WhatsApp contact list has synchronized, searching for "user " in the WhatsApp contact list.
+    > Connect your WhatsApp using the QR code.
     ```
-    email2whatsapp -whatsapp
+    echo 5521912345678 | email2whatsapp -whatsapp
     ```
 - Uses brute force to detect if it's the correct number (you'll need to solve some captchas for it to work properly).
-    > Meli is the only one among these sources that returns the email initials.
+    > Meli returns the email initials.
     ```
-    email2whatsapp -bruteforce paypal
+    echo 5521912345678 | email2whatsapp -bruteforce meli
     ```

+- Uses brute force to detect if it's the correct number (No need to solve a captcha).
+    > Microsoft returns the email initials.
+    ```
+    echo 5521912345678 | email2whatsapp -bruteforce microsoft
+    ```
 ---
 ## Technique to detect if a WhatsApp number exists.
-- Instead of using paid APIs, the tutorial uses the feature of importing contacts from Google Contacts (contacts.google.com) using the same account linked to your smartphone.
-- Wait for 8-15 minutes (depending on the number of contacts) for the WhatsApp contacts list to update.
+- The [Whatsmeow](https://github.com/tulir/whatsmeow) project was used to establish a connection with the WhatsApp protocol.
+- The process of searching for valid numbers, in the case of a list of 5000 possible numbers, can take around 15 minutes.
 - Use the command `email2whatsapp -whatsapp` and log in.
 - The command will generate a folder named `./numberphone/all-numbers.txt`, which corresponds to the quantity of valid phone numbers found.
 - If you know the photo of the person who owns the email, check the folder `./numberphone/profile/`, where public photos of each number are stored.